VitorEmanuelDev/vitoremanueldev/README.md

 Hi, my name is Vitor 👋🏾

-🧑🏾‍💻  I'm a Software Developer currently working with Data Engineering and Back-End Development at Bees - AB InBev.
+🧑🏾‍💻  I'm a Software Developer with 5 years of overall experience, specializing in Java Back-End Development and Data Engineering.

+🎯 Currently working with cross-functional teams to achieve results as an individual contributor at Bees - AB-InBev.

 🎓  Soon to be grad with a Bachelor of Technology in Systems Analysis and Development from IFBA (2024.1)

 🌇  Dakar - Senegal native, with a passion for technology and software development

 📚  I used to work as an Assistant Manager then as an English Teacher, before transitioning to tech

-💻  As for my future, I hope to one day work as a Specialist Software Engineer

 💪🏽  I am constantly trying to teach myself something about anything.